Once Upon a Time in Hollywood

-Once Upon a Time in Hollywood is a 2019 American comedy-drama film written and directed by Quentin Tarantino.
-Produced by Columbia Pictures, Bona Film Group, Heyday Films, and Visiona Romantica and distributed by Sony Pictures Releasing, it is a co-production between the United States, United Kingdom, and China.
-It features a large ensemble cast led by Leonardo DiCaprio, Brad Pitt, and Margot Robbie.
-Set in 1969 Los Angeles, the film follows a fading actor and his stunt double as they navigate the rapidly changing film industry, with the looming threat of the Tate murders hanging overhead.
-It features "multiple storylines in a modern fairy tale tribute to the final moments of Hollywood's golden age."
+Once Upon a Time...in Hollywood is a 2019 period comedy-drama film written and directed by Quentin Tarantino.
+Produced by Columbia Pictures in association with Bona Film Group, Heyday Films, and Visiona Romantica, and distributed by Sony Pictures Releasing, it is a co-production between the United States, United Kingdom, and China.
+It features an ensemble cast led by Leonardo DiCaprio, Brad Pitt, and Margot Robbie.
+Set in 1969 Los Angeles, the film follows a fading actor and his adrenaline junkie stunt double as they navigate the rapidly changing film industry with the threat of the Tate murders looming.

-Announced in July 2017, it is the first Tarantino film not to involve Bob and Harvey Weinstein, as Tarantino ended his partnership with the brothers following the sexual abuse allegations against the latter.
-After a bidding war, the film was distributed by Sony Pictures, which met Tarantino's demands including final cut privilege.
-Pitt, DiCaprio, Robbie, Zoë Bell, Kurt Russell, and others joined the cast between January and June 2018.
+Announced in July 2017, it is Tarantino's first film not to involve Bob and Harvey Weinstein, as he ended his partnership with the brothers following the sexual abuse allegations against Harvey Weinstein.
+After a bidding war, the film was distributed by Sony Pictures Releasing, which met Tarantino's demands, including final cut privilege.
+Pitt, DiCaprio, Robbie, Zoë Bell, Kurt Russell and others joined the cast between January and June 2018.
 Principal photography lasted from June through November around Los Angeles.
-Once Upon a Time in Hollywood is the final film to feature Luke Perry, who died on March 4, 2019, and it is dedicated to his memory.
+Once Upon a Time in Hollywood is the final film to feature Luke Perry, who died on March 4, 2019, and is dedicated to his memory.

-Once Upon a Time in Hollywood premiered at the 2019 Cannes Film Festival on May 21, 2019, and was theatrically released in the United States on July 26, 2019 and in the United Kingdom on August 14.
-The film grossed $374 million worldwide and received praise from critics for Tarantino's direction and screenplay, the performances (particularly from DiCaprio and Pitt), cinematography, soundtrack, sound design, costume design, and production values.
-Organizations such as the National Board of Review and the American Film Institute named Once Upon a Time in Hollywood as one of the top ten films of 2019.
-The film was nominated for ten awards at the 92nd Academy Awards, winning two, and received numerous other accolades.
+Once Upon a Time in Hollywood premiered at the 2019 Cannes Film Festival on May 21, 2019, and was theatrically released in the United States on July 26, and in the United Kingdom on August 14.
+It grossed over $392 million worldwide and received acclaim from critics, although historical inaccuracies and some of the artists were criticized.
+The National Board of Review and the American Film Institute named Once Upon a Time in Hollywood as one of the Top-10 films of 2019, and it won the Golden Globe Award for Best Motion Picture – Musical or Comedy.
+Once Upon a Time in Hollywood was nominated for 10 awards at the 92nd Academy Awards, winning two (Best Supporting Actor for Pitt and Best Production Design), and received numerous other accolades.
+It has since been considered as one of the greatest films of the 2010s and 21st century.
+The Writers Guild of America ranked the film's screenplay the 22nd-greatest of the 21st century.
+Tarantino has stated that Once Upon a Time in Hollywood is his favorite film of those he has made.

-A novelization, written by Tarantino in his debut as an author, was published on June 29, 2021.
-A television series titled Bounty Law, based on a TV program depicted in the film, is currently being developed by Tarantino.
+A novelization, written by Tarantino in his debut as an author, was published in 2021.
+A sequel to the film, The Adventures of Cliff Booth, written by Tarantino and directed by David Fincher, with Pitt in the lead role, is currently in production.